 Musqueam Street Signs Map

-We encourage you to walk around the UBC Point Grey campus to view the Musqueam street signs.
+We encourage you to walk around the UBC Vancouver campus to view the Musqueam street signs.
 As you stand near a sign, take note of where you are, and how the hən̓q̓əmin̓əm̓ names relate to your position on the land, in relation to the mountains and the Salish Sea.

 Click on the map to enlarge it.